An Encyclopedia of Radical Helping: Call for Writing and/or Images

 centering maintenance (Stephanie Marie Cedeño)

-circular economy (Alice Chung and Casey Mack)
+circular economy (Casey Mack)

 climate cafes (Chelsea Call)